gtntdev/WifiConfigViaBluetooth-Docker/README.md

 but further development brought it to a whole new level: I migrated the server script into a docker container which is based on a debian image.
-Because of the portability of docker this docker build guide should be easily appliable to all unix-like operating systems (only small mods needed).
+Because of the portability of docker this docker build guide should be easily applicable to all unix-like operating systems (only small mods needed).

 Please have a look at the Wiki page to get started.